Maverick1617/Data_Science/Kaggle/Food 101/readme.md

 `Target accuracy - 77.25%`

-`Result accuracy - 78.38% (with 10 epochs and no overfitting data indicating it can be improved if trained for longer)`
+`Result accuracy - 78.38% (with 10 epochs and no overfitting data indicating it can be improved drastically if trained for longer)`